Our Services

 Helpful Resources

-Low urine output often reflects reduced kidney filtration and can be an early sign of acute kidney injury, toxin buildup, and fluid imbalances that may lead to permanent damage.
-Nephrologists investigate oliguria promptly by reviewing your history, performing exams, and ordering lab tests and imaging to identify prerenal, intrinsic, or postrenal causes needing targeted treatment.
+Low urine output (oliguria) is often an early warning sign of reduced kidney filtration and may indicate acute kidney injury, toxin buildup, or dangerous fluid imbalances that can lead to permanent kidney damage if untreated.
+Nephrologists evaluate oliguria promptly through medical history review, physical exams, lab tests, and imaging to pinpoint prerenal, intrinsic, or postrenal causes that require targeted treatment.

 Oliguria means your kidneys are producing less urine than normal.
 While it may seem like a minor change, low urine output often signals that your kidneys aren't filtering blood as they should.
 Nephrologists (kidney specialists) pay close attention to oliguria because it can be an early warning sign of serious conditions, including Acute Kidney Injury (AKI).
 In some infections—such as hemorrhagic fever with renal syndrome—oliguria can mark the transition to an Acute kidney injury HFRS stage, when prompt care is critical.